San Ysidro McDonald's massacre: Marriage and employment

 In early 1965, Huberty married Etna Markland, whom he had met while attending Malone College.
 Shortly after his marriage, Huberty obtained employment at a funeral home in Canton.
 Although proficient at embalming, Huberty's introverted personality made him ill-suited to dealing with members of the public, causing minor conflicts with his superiors.
 Nonetheless, Huberty worked in this profession for two years before opting to become a welder for a firm in Louisville.
 He worked for this firm for two years before securing a better-paid position at Babcock & Wilcox in June 1969.
 Although reclusive and taciturn, Huberty's employers considered him a reliable worker.
 He willingly took overtime, earned promotions and by the mid-1970s, regularly earned between $25,000 and $30,000 per year ($ and $, adjusted for inflation).
 Shortly after Huberty was hired by this firm, he and his wife moved into a three-story home in an affluent section of Massillon, Ohio.
 In the winter of 1971, this home was destroyed in a fire.
 Shortly thereafter, James and Etna bought another house on the same street.
 They later built a six-unit apartment building on the grounds of their first home, which they managed.
-Daughters Zelia and Cassandra were born in 1972 and 1974, respectively.
+Daughters Zelia Ellen and Cassandra Catherine were born in February 1972 and February 1974, respectively.